City and County Climate Action Planning

 What’s Happening Now

-Public comments can be submitted to City Staff by emailing email@example.com.
+Public comments about further development of the climate action plan can be submitted to City Staff by emailing firstname.lastname@example.org.

 For County Residents